kagent-dev/kmcp/README.md

 ## Quick Start

-Get started with KMCP in under 5 minutes:
+Get started with kmcp in under 5 minutes:

 ```bash
 # Install the CLI